-PTIB has identified a number of program title terms and provided a list of corresponding expectations for program outcomes or requirements.
+PTIRU has identified several program title terms and provided a list of corresponding expectations for program outcomes and requirements.
 This list should not be considered exhaustive: any term used in a program title must accurately reflect the content and learning objectives of the program.